-- A basic plan for the first 1-2 years for your club, focusing on things like:
+- A basic plan and budget for the first 2 years for your club, focusing on things like:

 - How many sessions per week you would like to train

-- Plans for gradings, training events and competitions you’d like to attend
+- A plan and annual schedule for gradings, training events and competitions you’d like to attend.

-- How you plan to advertise your new club
+- A plan to advertise your new club to potential student members

 - A completed new sport/club affiliation application form which you can get from your athletic union/ sports department.